Let’s talk about suicide for a moment.

 Our life is comprised of actions, but stories are the clothing we layer over our actions.

-Life is hard yes, life has challenges and our stories can get complicated.
-Yet never confuse the stories you live to be absolutely your life.
+Life is hard; yes, life has challenges, and our stories can get complicated.
+Never confuse the stories you live to be absolutely your life.
 You can always shift, change, explore life from countless different stories.
-Be open to live and explore them all.
+Be open to living and explore them all.